-The Orange County Basin underlies the eastern portion of the southeastern portion of the Subregion.
-This basin adjudicated, and is managed by the Orange County Water District.
+The Orange County Basin underlies the eastern portion of the southeastern portion of the Subregion, and is separated from the Central Basin boundary along Coyote Creek and the Los Angeles/Orange County line.
+This basin is adjudicated, and is managed by the Orange County Water District.
 Recharge to the Orange County Basin is primarily from the Santa Ana River through permeable sands and gravels within the forebay areas.
 Recharge also occurs through precipitation, irrigation, and other native incidental recharge.
 Artificial recharge activities include injection through wells at the Talbert and Alamitos seawater barriers, and spreading of imported and recycled water at spreading grounds.
+Artificial recharge facilities overlying the Orange County Basin allow for the recharge of Santa Ana River water, imported water, and recycled water.
+These facilities are located in the cities of Anaheim and Orange, as well as along the Santa Ana River. and include the following: